FeaturedFilm & TV Entertainment

 Credit: Warner Bros.

-At the same time, however, it does feature Harry, Ron, and Hermione with their likenesses from the original movies, which are all about to become relatively redundant in the coming years.
+At the same time, however, it does feature Harry, Ron, and Hermione with their likenesses from the original movies, where they were played by Daniel Radcliffe, Rupert Grint, and Emma Watson.
+With Dominic McLaughlin, Alastair Stout, and Arabella Stanton stepping into the roles in their place, these iterations are set to become relatively redundant in the coming years.

-So while the HBO series might bring fresh talent, updated effects, and deeper character arcs, don’t expect Universal to overhaul its parks anytime soon.
-They’ve invested too much in a world people already love.
-For now, the Wizarding World isn’t about to reinvent itself—it’s still riding the broomstick built in 2010.
+While the HBO series might bring fresh talent, updated effects, and deeper character arcs, it seems unlikely that Universal will overhaul its parks anytime soon.

 Are you excited for the Harry Potter reboot?